 Student support and services

-The School of Arts, Languages and Cultures strives to create a positive and supportive environment in which students can develop.
+We strive to create a positive and supportive environment in which students can develop.

 Whatever the issue - financial, personal, academic or administrative - the University's Student Services and the Students' Union have experienced and sympathetic people, groups and advice centres to help you.